vincentgong7/VG_AlexeyAB_darknet/README.md

 2. Decompress the weight file.

 	>cd ./weights/

 	>7z x yolov4.weights.7z.001

 	It requires the tool of 7z.
 You may need to install it if you do not have it.
-Please Google it.

 3. Build the project.

 	First of all, go back to the root folder of the project.

 	>cd ..

-Now you should be in the root folder of the project, such as: VG_AlexeyAB_darknet
+	Now you should be in the project root folder of the project, such as: VG\_AlexeyAB\_darknet

-3.1 For linux: Make the project with command in darknet/ folder:
+	For linux (e.g. Ubuntu): Make the project with command in the project root folder:

 	>make

-3.2 For windows.

-It can be successfully built on Visual Studio.
+	For windows.
+It can be successfully built on Visual Studio using project file in the folder of:

+	/build/darknet/

-5. Use the command described above to batch process images.
+4. Use the commandf to batch process images.
+>./darknet detector batch cfg/coco.data cfg/yolov4.cfg weights/yolov4.weights io_folder sample_imgs/ output/ -out output/result.json -ext_output > output/result.txt

 ## Contact